 I strive for two things in design: simplicity and clarity.
 Great design is born of these two things.

-No, Carniva doesn't have a proper logo.
-Instead, it has a logo that attracts all eyes.
-On the principle of less is more, I chose a strong font but very simple, clean and easy to read.
+On the principle of less is more, we chose a strong but very simple font, clean and easy to read.

 "Yes, it's bold and simple, but there's another little detail that I liked about this font - some edges of the letters look exactly like a butcher's knife.
 If you look closely at the R or the V, you'll see exactly what I mean. " - Matei Arnautu, Head of Art

 Another important part of the project was packaging.
 Fortunately, in the category of red meats, the competition did not put too much effort in terms of branding and design, and this allowed us to ensure for Carniva a natural and strong positioning, especially through the chosen color - clean, intense red.

 Whether we are talking about the bag, the casserole or the SKIN, the packaging design is coherent and well developed.
 We have intense red that will immediately attract the consumer's eye and a simple animal silhouette.

 The last element complements the logo, it is simple, clean and has a practical function -

 shows the consumer what kind of meat they buy.
 In addition, for mixed meat packaging, these animal silhouettes can be combined on the packaging without loading it.

 In addition to strategy, naming and packaging, I also worked on POSMs - more precisely labels, wobblers, stickers and posters.
 And the red cherry on the cake was a well-structured presentation site, with an easy-to-navigate UX and a fresh, clean UI, just like the Carniva brand.